 Chemotherapy.
 This treatment uses certain medicines given through a vein to attack the growth of cancer cells.
 You will likely get at least 2 different kinds of medicine.

 Surgery.
 This is done if the cancer has not spread too far.
 A modified radical mastectomy is most often done.
 This means the entire breast and the lymph nodes under the arm are removed.

 Radiation.
 This treatment may be given after surgery.
 It targets X-rays on the chest area to destroy remaining cancer cells.

 After these, you may have additional treatments.
-They may include more chemotherapy, as well as:
+They may include:

 Hormonal therapy.
-Medicines are used to prevent certain hormones your body makes from helping cancer cells grow.
+Medicines are used to prevent keep certain hormones in your body makes from helping cancer cells grow.

 Targeted therapy.
-Medicines are used to block growth of cancer cells.
+Medicines are used to block growth of cancer cells that make certain proteins.

 Supportive care.
 This is care that helps improve the quality of life.
 For instance, it may help ease disease symptoms or side effects of treatments.
 It can also involve support to help you cope with the emotional and mental strain of having cancer.

 Prognosis means the likely outcome of the disease.
 A prognosis is a calculated guess.
 It's a question many people have when they learn they have cancer.
 Because IBC is so fast-growing and often hard to detect, it is more dangerous than other types of breast cancer.
 The 5-year survival rate is not as good as for other breast cancers.
 But it’s important to consider that this rate is based on general numbers covering a large number of cases.
 Your situation is unique.
-Talk to your doctor about your individual condition.
+Talk with your doctor about your individual condition.